MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD01_DEMO.md

 # Lesson 3: Introduction to ASP.NET Core MVC

-### Demonstration: How to Explore an MVC Core Application
+### Demonstration: How to Explore an ASP.NET Core MVC Application

 #### Preparation Steps